duyet/blog/content/posts/2017/2017-03-18-python-churn-prediction-with-graphlab.md

 blogger_orig_url: https://blog.duyet.net/2017/03/python-churn-prediction-with-graphlab.html
 slug: /2017/03/python-churn-prediction-with-graphlab.html
 category: Machine Learning
 description: Churn prediction is the task of identifying whether users are likely to stop using a service, product, or website.
 With Graphlab toolkit, you can start with raw (or processed) usage metrics and accurately forecast the probability that a given customer will churn.
+fbCommentUrl: none
 ---